SimonMaracine/checkers-engine/engine/protocol.md

 ### PARAMETERS (`name 1` `name 2` ...)

 Responds with a list of configurable parameters the engine offers after a **GETPARAMETERS** command.
-The list can be empty, if the engine has no parameters.
+The list may be empty, if the engine has no parameters.

 ### PARAMETER `name` `type` `value`